hcavalle/goodengine/src/documents/pages/about.html.md

 ###Harrison Cavallero
 **Harrison is a full stack engineer** and teaches computer networking and programming @USC in Los Angeles.

-He is dedicated to furthering social impact and causes through business, tech and engineering.
+He is dedicated to effecting social good through business, tech and engineering.

 </br>